quasarframework/quasar/docs/src/pages/vue-components/date.md

   - /quasar-utils/date-utils
 ---

 The QDate component provides a method to input date.
+Currently it supports Gregorian (default) and Persian calendars.

 ::: tip
 For handling date and/or time, also check out [Quasar Date Utils](/quasar-utils/date-utils).